Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Discussion

 This study has several limitations.
 First, birth-background measures are not directly comparable across countries, as Sweden distinguishes native- vs.\ foreign-born (excluding Europe-born) while the US captures racial and ethnic composition; results should be interpreted within rather than across national contexts.
 Second, the analysis is observational, and although we control for key factors and account for spatial dependence, unobserved confounders may remain.
 Third, mobile phone data may be subject to selection bias despite weighting and large sample sizes.
-Fourth, key parameters such as the 45-minute catchment threshold are somewhat arbitrary, though results appear robust.
-Finally, we measure co-presence rather than actual social interaction, meaning observed diversity reflects the potential for contact rather than realized social mixing.
-Future work could strengthen causal identification, test alternative definitions of accessibility, improve cross-national harmonization of diversity measures, and link co-presence more directly to realized social interaction and longer-term social outcomes.
+Smartphone ownership and app usage vary by age, income, and immigration status \citep{cabrera2025systematic}, and the two countries rely on different data pipelines --- opt-in GPS tracking in Sweden versus aggregated app-based foot traffic in the US --- each with distinct selection profiles and home-location detection methods.
+While inverse probability weighting partially corrects for known demographic imbalances in the Swedish data \citep{liao2025effect}, residual selection effects likely remain in both contexts and may differ in direction across countries.
+Fourth, key parameters, such as the 45-minute catchment threshold, are somewhat arbitrary, though the results appear robust.
+Fifth, our transit catchment diversity measure captures the composition of populations \textit{potentially} reachable by public transit, not the mode of transport visitors actually used.
+This distinction has asymmetric implications across contexts: in car-oriented settings such as Atlanta, where many visitors likely arrive by car, transit catchment diversity may overstate the role that public transit actually plays in assembling diverse visitor pools; conversely, in transit-rich settings, where most visitors may arrive by transit regardless of catchment composition, the measure may understate transit's contribution by failing to distinguish transit-facilitated visits from the broader population pool.
+Finally, we measure co-presence rather than actual social interaction, meaning observed diversity reflects the potential for contact rather than realized visitor diversity.